threefoldfoundation/info_sdk/src/gettingstarted/identity.md

 In case you lost your identites, we can restore from the saved toml keys in `/sandbox/myhost/identities`.

-These contains the identity information, please keep them safe
+This contains the identity information, please keep them safe

  ![recover photo](./img/identity2.png)